 Yakisugi, Batteau explains, “is an ancient Japanese method of curing cedar through burning the outer surface of the wood.
 We replicated this process for each and every piece of jewelry in the collection, spending weeks shaping, charring, sanding, and waxing every tiny piece of wood.
 Every bit of bronze and gold was cut, shaped, heated, tempered, hammered, or otherwise manipulated by an artist.
 We pulled from constructivist sculpture and paintings, ancient jewelry and natural phenomena during the design process.
 In many ways, the material itself informs the designs; the way the wood burned the most beautifully was what we highlighted in the final collection.”

 She continues, “Randi’s knowledge of jewelry making was invaluable to the process—we transformed burnt wood shapes and bronze bits into moving, functioning art for the body.
 Her approach is historically based, but lyrical and poetic.
 My appreciation for hammered gold was solidified in Randi’s studio as she hammered out sheets and balls into tiny cups, heating the metal to make it malleable, and turned bars and tubes of brass into housings and fittings that made our little sculptures dance and lay on the poitrine with just the right amount of movement.”

 The resulting jewelry shown here—each piece a handmade work of art—epitomizes the collaboration between the two artists.
 Melding Mates’ expertise with metalwork and Beatteau’s knowledge of the yakisugi technique, the smooth and elegantly refined surfaces and forms echo their many artistic references.

 Visit The Met Fifth Avenue to purchase, or call 212-650-2850 to purchase via telephone.
-Find the select items from the collection online at store.metmuseum.org later this fall.
+Shop select items online now at store.metmuseum.org